BennyDaBee/discord-music-player/README.md

 ---

 ### Major differences within this fork
-* Using @distube/ytdl-core instead of ytdl-core
+* -Using @distube/ytdl-core instead of ytdl-core-
 * Using @distube/ytsr instead of node-ytsr
 * Built-in Apple Music link support
 * More search queries to ensure song is valid